COVID-19 Updates and Travel Guide

-Whether choosing delivery or take-out, there are many ways relish our community’s wealth of culinary delights.
+Whether choosing in-restaurant dining, delivery or take-out, there are many ways relish our community’s wealth of culinary delights.
 From gourmet French fare to California cuisine, gastropub delights to Italian, sushi to al pastor street tacos, Paso’s restaurants are open.
 What’s more, many are offering cocktails, bottles of wine and beer to go.
 Here’s your complete guide on how to dig into Paso Robles’ restaurants… and don’t forget dessert.

 Who Else Needs Some Retail Therapy?

 Paso boasts an eclectic mix of local artisan shops, clothing boutiques, gourmet food, wine markets and more for every taste and style.
 Paso Robles’ shops are open and have you covered.
 It’s never been a better time to shop local and support independent business owners.

 We may be known for wine, but Paso is also home to cutting-edge craft breweries, cideries and distilleries.
 The spirit of Paso comes together as an affiliation of farmers, winemakers, brewers, bartenders, chemists and enthusiasts who take tremendous pride in creating quality, handcrafted products.
 It’s more than wine, it’s the art of the blend, the creation of new products and the passion of the makers who call Paso home.